mahtokamal/OS_foundational_concepts/L1_Windows_OS.md

 ![f0968140-a1fb-11ea-bb42-49e522ad4be8](https://github.com/user-attachments/assets/79916749-fbd8-4fc7-a1ab-7a8119a817dc)

+The initial view shows an overview of the active network.
+This view shows whether there is internet access and if the network is private, public, or guest.
+The type of network, either wired or wireless, is also shown.
+From this window, you can see the HomeGroup the computer belongs to, or create one if it is not already part of a HomeGroup.
+This tool can also be used to change adapter settings, change advance sharing settings, set up a new connection, or troubleshoot problems.
+Note that HomeGroup was removed from Windows 10 in version 1803.

 **Change Adapter Settings**

-To configure a network adapter, choose Change adapter settings in the Networking and Sharing Center to show all of the network connections that are available.
+To configure a network adapter, choose **Change adapter settings** in the Networking and Sharing Center to show all of the network connections that are available.
 Select the adapter that you want to configure.
 In this case, we change an Ethernet adapter to acquire its IPv4 address automatically from the network.

 Access Adapter Properties